davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 leading to a slightly higher geothermal gradient in the mantle lithosphere.

+### Using heat flow measurements to reconstruct the lithospheric geotherm

 Using a database of surface heat flows for North America [@Blackwell2004], @Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
 Based on projection of